 Writings of Clement (of Rome), Mathetes, Polycarp, Ignatius, Barnabas, Papias, Justin Martyr, Irenaeus.

 The Didache, or The Teaching of the Twelve Apostles, is a brief early Christian treatise, dated by most scholars to the late first or early 2nd century.

 “The Encyclical Epistle of the Church at Smyrna, Concerning the Martyrdom of St. Polycarp”

 Fathers of the Second Century(567 pages)

-The Shepherd of Hermes, and writings of Tatian, Theophilus of Antioch, Athenagorus, Clement of Alexandria.
+The Shepherd of Hermas, and writings of Tatian, Theophilus of Antioch, Athenagorus, Clement of Alexandria.